mystic-stoat/ToGather-Wedding-Invitation/CONTRIBUTIONS.md

 - Integrated the existing Firebase password reset functionality into the Forgot Password workflow

 Christopher Nguyen:
+- Created the wireframe and prototype for the Spotify music feature
+- Implemented Spotify music integration using share links, embedded playback, and invitation display settings
+- Created the wireframe and prototype for the AI Wedding Planner feature

 Kris Pritchett:

 - Setup links for social media